rickintveld/trade-copier/docs/DATABASE.md

 - The worker is registered in the database (or updated if address already exists)
 - State is set to `activated`
 - `last_error` is cleared
+- `latency_ms` is initially NULL
+- `updated_at` timestamp is set

+### On Trade Processing
+When a worker successfully sends a trade:
+- Round-trip latency is measured from sending the trade until receiving acknowledgment from the MT5 receiver
+- `latency_ms` is updated with the measured latency in milliseconds
 - `updated_at` timestamp is set

 ### On Error